bgregory0913/Solidity_Smart_Contraacts/README.md

 ![ETH](https://github.com/bgregory0913/Solidity_Smart_Contraacts/Images/eth_coin.jpg)

-# Associate Profit Splitter Contract
+# Overview:

-## Purpose:
+Demonstrate how to develop and use smart contracts to pay employees.
+By using a smart contract for this purpose, you essentially automate accounting, auditing, and employee payments.

-Demonstrate developing and using a smart contract to pay associate-level employees.
-By using a smart contract for this purpose, you essentially automate accounting, auditing, and employee payment on behalf of HR.
+## Associate-Level Profit Splitter Contract

-## Overview:
+### Purpose:

 The associate profit splitter contract has two main functions: